HayatiYrtgl/Weather-Condition/README.md

 # Weather-Condition
-I used Python as programming language, it was my first project maybe a year ago.
+I used Python as programming language, it was my first project with gui maybe a year ago.